 St Nicholas Festival was founded to increase awareness of the life, history and traditions relating to St Nicholas and to raise money in aid of organisations and charities that benefit young people, both locally and further afield.
 Since its registration as a charity in 2005 St Nicholas Festival has raised over £55,000 and given grants to twenty-one different children’s organisations and charities.
-Each year the trustees nominate the organisations to benefit from their fundraising but they also try to give small emergency grants when disaster strikes.
+Each year the trustees nominate the organisations to benefit from their fundraising but they also give small emergency grants when disaster strikes.

 The Festival holds fund raising events throughout the year culminating in the Parade through the streets of Canterbury to celebrate St Nicholas Feast Day.
 The Saint Nicholas Festival is a Canterbury based grant giving charity run by volunteer trustees.
 It is separate from the Saint Nicholas Society which is an international organisation promoting the values of Saint Nicholas.

 Who was St Nicholas?